llm-bible/llm-bible.github.io/_publications/gu2020tailored.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2004.13835"}
 tags: ['BERT', 'Distillation', 'Efficiency And Optimization', 'GPT', 'Model Architecture', 'Pretraining Methods', 'Training Techniques']
 ---
-The recent success of large pre45;trained language models such as BERT and GPT45;2 has suggested the effectiveness of incorporating language priors in downstream dialog generation tasks.
-However the performance of pre45;trained models on the dialog task is not as optimal as expected.
-In this paper we propose a Pre45;trained Role Alternating Language model (PRAL) designed specifically for task45;oriented conversational systems.
+The recent success of large pre-trained language models such as BERT and GPT-2 has suggested the effectiveness of incorporating language priors in downstream dialog generation tasks.
+However the performance of pre-trained models on the dialog task is not as optimal as expected.
+In this paper we propose a Pre-trained Role Alternating Language model (PRAL) designed specifically for task-oriented conversational systems.
 We adopted (Wu et al. 2019) that models two speakers separately.
-We also design several techniques such as start position randomization knowledge distillation and history discount to improve pre45;training performance.
-We introduce a task45;oriented dialog pretraining dataset by cleaning 13 existing data sets.
+We also design several techniques such as start position randomization knowledge distillation and history discount to improve pre-training performance.
+We introduce a task-oriented dialog pretraining dataset by cleaning 13 existing data sets.
 We test PRAL on three different downstream tasks.
-The results show that PRAL performs better or on par with state45;of45;the45;art methods.
+The results show that PRAL performs better or on par with state-of-the-art methods.